htw-imi-showtime/showtime-website/content/ws20/bachelor/b0-template-project/features.md

 {{<mediathek id="447fbfc91fd121a16b124417cd2c65ae" title="Explanatory Video">}}

- I sink under the weight of the splendour of these visions!A wonderful serenity has taken possession of my entire soul, like these sweet mornings of spring which I enjoy with my whole heart.
+ I sink under the weight of the splendour of these visions!
+A wonderful serenity has taken possession of my entire soul, like these sweet mornings of spring which I enjoy with my whole heart.
 I am alone, and feel the charm of existence in this spot, which was created for the bliss of souls like mine.
 I am so happy,